This article will summarise what you as an admin or author need to think about when starting a new course for your learning programme.

 Collect your media and branding assets

 The styling of your course is very important!
 It demonstrates to your learner that time and consideration has been put into their training.
-It also should reflect the aesthetic or branding of your organisation.
+It also should reflect the aesthetic or branding of your organization.

-At this stage, just before you get to creating your course in our authoring tool, it is a good idea to determine what resources and media assets you have access to.
-These may be within the source material such as an existing slide presentation, or you may have to source these within your organisation.
+At this stage, just before you get to creating your course in our creator tool, it is a good idea to determine what resources and media assets you have access to.
+These may be within the source material such as an existing slide presentation, or you may have to source these within your organization.
 Collect what you can, so that the assets can be inserted into your lesson when you are ready.